 On January 23, 2006, the Director of the Public Utility Division of the OCC filed Cause No. PUD 200600012 regarding an application to review the OCC's regulation of the automatic rate adjustment clauses of all public energy utilities operating in Oklahoma and subject to the OCC's jurisdiction.
-A technical conference for electric utilities was held on March 17, 2006 and a second technical conference is expected in May 2006.
+A technical conference for electric utilities was held on March 17, 2006.
 At this time, OG&E does not believe the outcome of this proceeding will significantly impact the Company.